Eddy diffusivity in homogeneous isotropic turbulence

-In the large wavenumber limit, however, the true closure operator significantly departs from that of Boussinesq limit.
+All results in the limit of small $k$ indicate $\widehat{\overline{\mathcal{L}^\prime}}\sim k^2$, and a constant eddy diffusivity $\mathcal{D}\sim k^0$ consistent with the Boussinesq approximation \cite{Boussinesq}.
+In the large wavenumber limit, however, the closure operator significantly departs from that of Boussinesq limit.
 In this case, the eddy diffusivity drops inversely proportional to the wavenumber.
-This departure can be explained intuitively as follows.
-Standard diffusion implies that transported quantities propagate in space proportional to square root of time, $x\sim\sqrt{t}$, resulting in unbounded characteristic speed over short distance.
+This departure can be explained intuitively as follows: Standard diffusion implies that transported quantities propagate in space proportional to square root of time, $x\sim\sqrt{t}$, resulting in unbounded characteristic speed over short distance.
 However, given that here the underlying mechanism of transport is advection, transported quantities cannot propagate faster than linearly with time.
-In fact, $k^1$ is an upper bound for a power law scaling of $\widehat{\overline{\mathcal{L}^\prime}}$ in the large $k$ limit. $\widehat{\overline{\mathcal{L}^\prime}}$ obtained from this study simply satisfies this physical limitation.
+In fact, $k^1$ is an upper bound for a power law scaling of $\widehat{\overline{\mathcal{L}^\prime}}$ in the large $k$ limit as long as $k$ is below the limit where molecular diffusion would dominate advection in mixing. $\widehat{\overline{\mathcal{L}^\prime}}$ obtained from this study simply satisfies this physical limitation.

-Another interesting observation is that although the scaling of the macroscopic closure operator in the limit of large $k$ is advective, $\widehat{\overline{\mathcal{L}^\prime}}\sim u_\text{rms}k$, the closure operator itself is not an advection operator.
-Instead, it is a dissipative operator but with advective scaling, since the prefactor to the scaling is real and positive, and not imaginary.
-This result, translated to physical space, implies that $\overline{\mathcal{L}^\prime}\sim u_\text{rms} \sqrt{\nabla^2}$, in the high-wavenumber limit where $\nabla^2$ is the Laplacian operator.

 Matching the two asymptotic limits of small and large $k$, we identify the following expression as a uniformly valid approximation for the macroscopic closure operator